Learn

 - Utilize minimum wattage fixtures to achieve appropriate lighting levels.

 - Avoid use of floodlighting, spotlights, or searchlights.
-When this cannot be avoided, turn off such lighting during spring and fall migrations.
+When this cannot be avoided, turn off such lighting during spring and fall migrations

-Useful Links
+Resource Links